 2019 Update: These Kugel hernia mesh cases settled for an average of about $70,000 for each victim.
-The new hernia mesh cases involve
+The new hernia mesh cases involve:

 The Kugel Mesh Patch can break, however, leading to bowel perforations and chronic intestinal fistulae.
 These are very serious conditions that pose a significant health risk to Kugel hernia patch patients.
 The problem with the Kugel hernia patch is that the plastic component could break and cut through a patient’s internal organs and tissue.
-The FDA has received reports of more than 80 injuries and other problems possibly related to it, including several fatalities.
+The FDA has received reports of over 80 injuries and other problems possibly related to it, including several fatalities.
 Our Kugel hernia patch lawyers expect an increasing number of reports of injuries in the weeks and months to come.

 Kugel Mesh Settlements